peekab00m/RFmodel/README.md

-# Prediction of Gene Essentiality in Normal Human Individuals
+# Predict the intolerance of loss-of-function in human genes

 #### Description
-The model utilizes both gene expression and DNA sequence features to predict the essentiality of human genes using a random-forest approach.
+The model utilizes both gene expression and DNA sequence features to predict the intolerance of loss-of-function using a random forest-based (RF-based) approach.

 #### Requirements
 1.python == 3.8<br>